Governorship of Wes Moore: Trump administration

 After Harris was defeated by former president Donald Trump in the general election on November 5, 2024, Moore pledged to work with the Trump administration, but said he would push back when necessary.
 He also pledged to defend Marylanders' constitutional rights, and restore faith in public institutions and democracy during Trump's second presidency.
 By February 2025, Moore maintained that he would still be open to working with anyone to advance Maryland's interests, but expressed pessimism toward being able to partner with the Trump administration, adding that he planned to use the power of his office to counter Trump—including executive orders and backing federal litigation filed by Maryland Attorney General Anthony Brown against several of Trump's actions—and criticizing the president for dismantling federal departments, furloughing thousands of federal workers, and starting tariff wars.
 Moore opposed the One Big Beautiful Bill Act, calling it "one of the worst bills for working families that our country has ever proposed" and predicting that it would result in one of the largest upward transfers of wealth from the poor to the rich in American history through cuts to federal assistance programs and tax cuts for wealthy individuals and big corporations.

 In October 2025, Moore blamed Trump for the 2025 United States federal government shutdown while urging him to end the shutdown, saying that Maryland would likely face "serious damage" as the shutdown continued through infrastructure project delays, federal employees not receiving pay, and small businesses losing revenue.
 At the same time, he said that he would work with state companies to protect federal workers impacted by the government shutdown and directed state agencies to deploy contingency plans to keep federally funded programs continually operating.
 Moore initially declined to provide state funding to fund the Supplemental Nutrition Assistance Program (SNAP) after the U.S. Department of Agriculture (USDA) declined to use its contingency fund to continue funding SNAP, but later signed an order declaring a state of emergency and providing $10 million in funds to assist food banks across Maryland.
 After the Trump administration said it would only partially fund SNAP food benefits following a federal court ruling ordering it to pay SNAP benefits out of the USDA's contingency fund, Moore signed an executive order providing $62 million in state funds to provide SNAP participants with full benefits during the month of November.
 In November 2025, Moore criticized the bipartisan Senate agreement to end the shutdown, saying that it was "completely unacceptable" to pass a bill ending the shutdown without extending healthcare subsidies.

+In January 2026, Moore said he hated the thought of another government shutdown, citing the cost of the previous shutdown to Maryland's federal workforce, but supported efforts by Democrats in the U.S. Senate to block a vote on the U.S. Department of Homeland Security budget following the killing of Alex Pretti.